ai-forever/fusion_brain_aij2021/README_EN.md

     * images
     * questions.json

 The single model should generate predictions for each subtask in the ```prediction_{TASK_NAME}.json``` format, i.e. there should be four files after the model inference: ```prediction_C2C.json, prediction_HTR.json, prediction_zsOD.json, prediction_VQA.json```.
-These files should be located in the root of uploaded file with the solution.
+These files should be located in the `output` folder (absolute path: `/home/jovyan/output`).

+The structure of the model prediction directory should be as follows:

+* output
+  * prediction_C2C.json
+  * prediction_HTR.json
+  * prediction_zsOD.json
+  * prediction_VQA.json

 After that, correct answers in the ```true_{TASK_NAME}.json``` format shall be added to the container and a script for calculation of metrics for each subtask shall be run.
 The final metric shall be calculated as a sum of metrics for each subtask (see below).

-# Subtask 1 - Code2code translation
+# Subtask 1 - Code2code Translation

 ## Description

 A task of translation from one programming language into another is a standard part of the wide-ranging repertoire of ML4Code.
-As of today, there are several alternate solutions – in line with both supervised learning, where a training dataset is represented by a parallel corpus (baseline model of the CodeXGLUE benchmark with CodeBERT as encoder in the encoder-decoder architecture, ```Lu et al., 2021```), and unsupervised one, including pretraining of cross-lingual language model on monolingual corpora (TransCoder, ```Lachaux et al., 2020```).
+As of today, there are several alternate solutions – in line with both supervised learning, where a training dataset is represented by a parallel corpus (baseline model of the [CodeXGLUE](https://arxiv.org/pdf/2102.04664.pdf) benchmark with CodeBERT as encoder in the encoder-decoder architecture, ```Lu et al., 2021```), and unsupervised one, including pretraining of cross-lingual language model on monolingual corpora ([TransCoder](https://arxiv.org/pdf/2006.03511.pdf), ```Lachaux et al., 2020```).

 Cases where a source language and a target language have different type systems are particularly problematic.
 It is that very class that our subtask belongs to: we should translate from a statically-typed language (Java) to a dynamically-typed one (Python).
 The input is a Java function and the output should be the similar function in Python.